Etiquette and dress code

 At all times, you must drive your golf buggy in a responsible manner and ensure compliance with the requirements outlined in the agreement at the time of hire.

 All golfers are required to have their own set of golf clubs during their round.
 Equipment hire is available from the Pro Shop if required.

 Hamilton Island Golf Club is fully licensed.
 BYO alcoholic beverages are not permitted.

 Guests must abide by the dress regulations and are expected to honour the etiquette of the game.
 The golf course, Clubhouse and driving range are subject to these dress regulations:

 - Men must wear a collared shirt

-- No rubber thongs
+- No rubber thongs are allowed

 The Hamilton Island Golf Club reserves the right to decide what is appropriate attire at all times.